• Jump To … +

 rv += "#{left_code} #{opjs} #{me.right.js()}"

-For inverted expressions (those preceeded with a not
+For inverted expressions (those preceeded with a not), wrap it with a !.

 rv = "!(#{rv})" if me.op?.invert